 The exposed button fly is also on trend and will keep your skinnies looking modern.

 Raw hems are big right now, but watch those as they can look cheap if the process isn’t done well.

 I don’t care for the frayed edges that have a seam sewn around it, like this green pair below.
 It looks fake and over complicates matters.

 Most high-end raw hem jeans are just cut and left to fray naturally, like the picture below.
-(I’m not crazy about these pumps with those jeans, but it’s the best close-up picture I could find of a raw hem.)

 If in doubt, take a pair of sharp scissors and chop off the hem of your jeans to the length you want.
 Rub the edges between your fingers a bit to get them to fray, and you’re good to go!
 I literally just did this yesterday with a pair of jeans that I wanted shorter.